 Mr. Bell is survived by his three children, Cynthia Misao Bell (Gene) Gardner, Michael Walter Bell, and Dakar Antonio (Brenda) Bell; his grandchildren, Kenya Holmes, Larik Dais, Ayana Bell, Chonan Bell, Forest Woods-Bell, Sterling Woods-Bell, Kenya Bell, Davon Bell and his great-grandchildren Mikaela Messer, Jalen Robinson, Jaiel Robinson, Nicholas Dais, Ashton Dais, Dain Dais, Aniyah Bell, Chonan Bell Jr, Caden Bell, and Erin Bell.
 He is also survived by many cousins.

-in memory of Issac Walter Bell, please visit our floral store.
+To send flowers to the family or plant a tree in memory of Issac Walter Bell, please visit our floral store.